 “A massive career change, yes.
 I was working at Birmingham City, for Karen Brady from The Apprentice, so it was a huge career change for me.
 But it’s something that I’m really happy to have had happen to me.
 It's consumed my life since then – I'm really a confirmed gemstone nerd now, I guess!

 “The journey of DeGrey & Mason has been that I left Gemporia in 2016 to set up the brand.
-I wanted to introduce the High Street to a different type of jewelry, and to design a silver set with an amazing array of gemstones.
+I wanted to introduce the High Street to a different type of jewellery, and to design a silver set with an amazing array of gemstones.
 Unfortunately, the High Street wasn’t ready for that; all the meetings I had to sell the brand ended up being meetings where I took on consultancy to help them with their outsourcing, and to help make them greener and more ethically aware.

 "It soft launched in the summer, but we are looking to launch properly in 2023.”